Reaver1732/MotelGame/README.md

 # Echoes of the Fallen Motel
 A top down roguelike horror game that takes place in a long forgotten motel and the areas surrounding.

-## For more information check out the wiki section in the github
+(for more information check out the wiki section in the github)